covid-at-home/covid-at-home/level4.md

 ### Cognitive problems / confusion

-You probably know the patient, so you should be able to tell without any fancy tests if / when they are not with it anymore.
-But here's the Abbreviated Mental Test Score (the AMTS) sometimes used to assess for cognitive problems.
-Compile the score by asking the following questions, giving one point for each correct answer.
-A score of less than or equal to 8 suggests cognitive problems may be present.
+You probably know the patient, so you should be able to tell without any fancy tests if and when he/she is not with it anymore.
+Sudden onset of confusion is trouble.
+Seek medical help.

-- What is your age?
-- What is the time to the nearest hour?
-- (Give the patient an address, and ask him or her to repeat it at the end of the test.
-For example, 42 Hacker Way.)
-- What year is it?
-- What is the name of the person you are seeing today?
-- (Can the patient recognize two persons (e.g., friends or medical practitioners)?)
-- What is your date of birth?
-- In what year did World War II end?
-- Name the current President / Prime Minister.
-- Count backwards from 10 down to 1.

-Immediate home care for cognitive problems / confusion may include encouraging the patient to eat and drink, being sure appropriate fever medication has been taken on schedule, and freshly ventilating the room.
-But really, again, new and persistent confusion is a bad sign.
-Time to get help.

 ### Too high or too low respiration rate